Tips on Staging a Home for a Quick Sale

-Selling your house quickly and getting your asking price requires a bit of strategic styling to highlight your property’s strengths and appeal to a wide pool of potential buyers.
-Most real estate professionals will recommend that you stage your home before you list it on the market — in other words, declutter, furnish and decorate your space to give buyers an easy time imagining what it would be like to live in your home.
+There’s an art to selling your house quickly and getting your asking price.
+Most real estate professionals would recommend that you stage your home before you list it on the market — in other words, declutter, furnish and decorate your space to give buyers an easy time imagining what it would be like to live there.
 In fact, data shows that staged houses sell 88 percent faster and for 20 percent more profit than non-staged houses.
-Ready to start staging and selling your home?
-Read on to learn our best tips to staging a home for a quick sale.
+If you’re ready to sell your home, read on to learn our best tips for staging your house on a budget.

 1. Declutter